 Yes, Homecoming is just around the corner, and everyone’s wondering how our Columbia Lions are going to fare against the Penn Quakers.
 However, whether or not the football team returns victorious, we should have a weekend to remember.
 This is why Spectrum is here to give you all the information and preparation you need to “win” your Homecoming weekend!

 What is Homecoming?

 Homecoming weekend at Columbia marks the return of alumni, parents visiting current students, and, of course, the most-attended football game of the season.
-Homecoming runs concurrently with Family Days, so that parents can enjoy both the Homecoming festivities and the social and informational events the University organizes—these include tours of the neighborhood and various faculty lectures and lab demonstrations.
+Homecoming runs concurrently with Family Days, so that parents can enjoy both the Homecoming festivities and the social and informational events the University organizes—these include tours of the neighborhood, various faculty lectures, and lab demonstrations.

 What is there to do on campus?

 Homecoming is officially organized by the Columbia College Alumni Association.
 It involves various activities and events, according to the official schedule for the weekend.
 On Oct.
 18 at 5 p.m., the day before the big game, there is an outdoor dinner planned on the South Lawn for students and alums.
 Tickets are $25 per person.